From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Continuous Shariah Compliance Index: Definition and Properties

 \subsection{Sectoral compliance factor}

-Financial ratios alone are not sufficient for Shariah compliance; firms engaged in prohibited core activities must be excluded regardless of their balance-sheet structure.
-We therefore construct a sectoral compliance factor $b_{i,t} \in [0,1]$ based on the business-activity screens discussed in Section~\ref{subsec:screening}.

-Let $q_{i,t} \in [0,1]$ denote the estimated share of firm $i$'s revenue at time $t$ that derives from non-permissible activities.
-For firms whose primary SIC/NAICS codes fall in clearly prohibited sectors (conventional banking and insurance, gambling, alcohol, adult entertainment, pork, and closely related activities) we set $q_{i,t}=1$ by construction.
-For firms in clearly permissible sectors (e.g.\ basic manufacturing, technology, healthcare) we set $q_{i,t}=0$ unless segment data suggest otherwise.
-For mixed sectors (e.g.\ diversified consumer services, hotels, certain media), we approximate $q_{i,t}$ using segment-level revenue data when available, or proxy measures such as the shares disclosed in index providers' sector classifications.

-We map $q_{i,t}$ into a sectoral compliance factor using two income benchmarks that mirror practice in the standards.
-We take a lower tolerance $\underline{\phi}$, equal to 5\%, and an upper tolerance $\overline{\phi}$, equal to 20\%, reflecting the dual thresholds used by the Securities Commission Malaysia for strictly prohibited versus mixed activities.
-The sectoral factor is then
+We construct a sectoral compliance factor $b_{i,t} \in [0,1]$ based on the business-activity screens.
+Let $q_{i,t} \in [0,1]$ denote the estimated share of firm $i$'s revenue from non-permissible activities.
+Using tolerance thresholds $\underline{\varphi} = 0.05$ and $\bar{\varphi} = 0.20$ (reflecting the dual benchmarks used by the Securities Commission Malaysia for the period under study):

-with shape parameter $\delta \ge 1$.
-Thus firms with non-permissible income below 5\% are treated as fully sectorally compliant ($b_{i,t}=1$), firms for which non-permissible income dominates (above 20\%) receive $b_{i,t}=0$, and firms in between are penalised smoothly.

-The specific values of $(\underline{\phi},\overline{\phi})$ can be adjusted to reflect alternative Shariah board preferences: a more conservative board may set $\overline{\phi}=5\%$, collapsing the middle region and treating any non-trivial non-permissible revenue as fully non-compliant, while a more permissive interpretation might tolerate higher values before $b_{i,t}$ hits zero.
-The functional form in \eqref{eq:sector} is therefore flexible enough to accommodate multiple interpretations while maintaining a consistent $[0,1]$ scale.